Luismbpr/FCC_10_Streamlit_Apps_01/README.md

 ## Web App Description

 1. Stock Closing Price
-    Web App that shows the Stock Closing Price and Volume for a specific company.
+    Shows the Stock Closing Price and Volume for a specific company.

 2. DNA Nucleotide Count Web App
-    Web app that counts each of the four nucleotides on a given DNA Sequence.
+    Counts each of the four nucleotides on a given DNA Sequence.

 3. NBA Player Stats
     Retrieving NBA Player Statistics from the internet.